 - What's the traffic split among your test's experiences?

 There are almost certainly other factors for you to consider when assessing your test's results.
-Aside from alerting you about too little traffic, we don't interfere with your own best practices when determining test validity and interpreting results.
+We don't interfere with your own best practices when determining the test validity and interpreting results.

 How do I modify a test?